 5 hurt after underground steam pipe explosion in Baltimore

-BALTIMORE - Fire officials in Baltimore say five people have been injured after a steam pipe explosion took place a few blocks away from Oriole Park at Camden Yards.
+BALTIMORE - Fire officials in Baltimore said five people were injured after a steam pipe explosion took place a few blocks away from Oriole Park at Camden Yards.

 5 people injured in the Eutaw St. steam pipe explosion. @ChiefNilesRFord briefing @MayorPugh50 veolia on scene &a cut steam off. pic.twitter.com/EbWTF7dGZm— Baltimore Fire (@BaltimoreFire) June 20, 2017